Löfven I cabinet: Policy

-2018-19 government formation
+2018–2019 government formation

 Prime Minister Stefan Löfven lost the motion of no confidence against him and his cabinet on 25 September 2018.
 142 members of parliament voted for retaining Löfven's cabinet while 204 voted against.
 Löfven stated in a subsequent press conference that he would not be stepping down as Social Democratic party leader and that he would be willing to partake in talks regarding the formation of a new government, but insisted that it is ultimately up to the Speaker of the Riksdag.
 Löfven also stated that he finds it "completely unbelievable that the Alliance could ever form a government", if they intend on keeping their promise of not co-operating with the right-wing Sweden Democrats.
 Löfven and his cabinet continued to serve as a caretaker government until Löfven was reelected as prime minister in January 2019, 131 days after the 2018 election.
-115 MPs voted to re-elect Löfven as prime minister, while 153 voted against him and 77 MPs, representing the Centre Party, Liberals and the Left, abstained.
-Since the Swedish prime minister is elected through negative parliamentarism, a candidate can be elected to the office if no more than 175 MPs vote against him/her.
+115 MPs voted to re-elect Löfven as prime minister, while 153 voted against him and 77 MPs, representing the Centre Party, the Liberals and the Left Party, abstained.
+Since the Swedish prime minister is elected through negative parliamentarism, a candidate can be elected to the office if no more than 175 MPs vote against them.